Registering with HMRC

 Any arrangement made between the partner and the LLP designed to circumvent any of these conditions are disregarded.

-These new rules relating to LLP incomes can also apply to someone who is not directly a partner in the LLP but who performs services indirectly, such as by being director of a company which is a partner.
+These rules relating to LLP incomes can also apply to someone who is not directly a partner in the LLP but who performs services indirectly, such as by being director of a company which is a partner.

-It should be understood that these new provisions may apply even when the LLP has no intention of avoiding or reducing a tax liability.
+It should be understood that these provisions may apply even when the LLP has no intention of avoiding or reducing a tax liability.
 It can, for example, introduce a tax charge where the partners agree to take a fixed amount rather than a full share of the profits as a means of allowing the LLP to accumulate profits for future expansion.
 We may be able to assist in preventing this from happening.

 Members of LLP's who are affected by this rule must be included on the payroll, and any benefits in kind provided to them will also be taxed on them as income.